davilayang/learning-resources/ml-algos/classification/SVM.md

   + when $y_i = -1$ and $-1 < y < 0$
     + similar to when $y_i = +1$ and $1 > y > 0$

-&nbsp;&nbsp;&nbsp;&nbsp; Intuitively, hinge-loss is to penalize the mis-classifications.
+Intuitively, hinge-loss is to penalize the mis-classifications.
 If data is correctly classified, the hinge-loss is just zero. **But if data is mis-classified (have different sign), the hinge-loss will increses with the the datapoint's distance from correct hyperplane.** In other words, when $y_i$ and $y$ have opposite signs, hinge loss increases linearly with $y$.
 Overall, we want to have _less mis-classifications_, i.e. _lower hinge-loss_.

 #### Slack Variable

 [Slack variable, wikipedia](https://en.wikipedia.org/wiki/Slack_variable)
-&nbsp;&nbsp;&nbsp;&nbsp; In an optimization problem, a slack variable is a variable that is added to an inequality constraint to transform it into an equality. **Introducing a slack variable replaces an inequality constraint with an equality constraint and a non-negativity constraint on the slack variable**.
+In an optimization problem, a slack variable is a variable that is added to an inequality constraint to transform it into an equality. **Introducing a slack variable replaces an inequality constraint with an equality constraint and a non-negativity constraint on the slack variable**.

 ##### Example of Slack Variable